cloudtruth/interposer/README.md

 or a uuid.

-If you set the logging level to 7 (more than DEBUG, which is 10), any mismatch encountered during playback will be accompanied by a "diff" of the recorded call and the requested playback call, for example:
+If you set the logging level to 7 (more than DEBUG, which is 10), any mismatch encountered during playback will be accompanied by a "diff" of the recorded call and the requested playback call.
+See `make example` for tips on how to do this with pytest.

-    $ tox -e debug <testname> -- --pdb -s -o log_cli=True -o log_cli_level=7